Computers

 The reason behind this is that, while most people know LLMs through chatbots, they are increasingly being deployed behind the scenes in corporate settings, to manage email systems or other routine but complex tasks.
 This may seem like a benign application, but the fear was that an LLM might misbehave under certain circumstances – even to the point of committing malicious behavior in violation of direct orders – despite just handling messages.

 Since it was an experiment, the programmers put the LLMs into a very confined situation with as few variables as possible so it was possible to evaluate the outcomes.
-Specifically, the LLMs were given access to a large amount of information, then set a task and directed in such a way that they had to choose unethical behavior as an alternative to failure to complete the task or avoid being replaced by another LLM.
+Specifically, the LLMs were given access to a large amount of information, assigned a task, and directed in such a way that they had to choose unethical behavior as the only alternative to failing the task or being replaced by another LLM.

 In other words, the choice was between causing harm, or failure and being switched off.